The #1 recipe!

-Cookies and brownies last longer, but become so hard that you’ll be able to use them as weapons!
+Cookies and brownies last longer but become so hard that you can use them as weapons!
 As for candies such as lollipops, they are already laden with sugar.
 As a result, you can keep them for as long as you like in proper storage.

 The THC in your edibles shouldn’t degrade to any reasonable degree for months.
 That is, as long as you follow our tips on proper storage and freeze them if necessary.
 They won’t taste as good as when they are fresh, but you will still benefit from their effects.